bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 For a robe (robe-cloth) received after making instructions to two or more householders.
 Use formula of [NP 8](#np-8-instructing) above but change:

-‘aññātakaṃ gahapatikaṃ’ → ‘aññātake gahapatike’
+‘aññātakaṁ gahapatikaṁ’ → ‘aññātake gahapatike’

 For returning the robe(s) see [NP 1](#np-1-returning-the-robe) above.